simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - take snap or AMI, and copy to new AZ/region

 #### Elastic Load Balancers
+- Can only direct load within a single region
 - Targets
     - where traffic gets routed, EC2, lambda, IP address
 - Listeners